Skip to main content

 Verdict

-The Fujifilm Instax Square SQ40 is a proudly niche camera.
+The SQ40 is a proudly niche camera.
 Its unique square format and refined retro design make it stand apart in the instant ecosystem.
-Image quality delivers, usability is simple, and every print has a personality that Mini cameras cannot replicate.
+Every print has a personality that Mini cameras cannot replicate.

 Our 8.0/10 rating reflects an excellent camera held back by the lack of brightness control, the CR2 battery choice and the cost of Square film.
 But for those seeking something different, the SQ40 is an inspired choice.